 Strengthening personal responsibility

-An area like mental health, or however you’d like to call it, requires the cooperation of all employees at the same time.
-We can’t have our eyes and ears open everywhere.
-Especially not in times of corona and remote work.
-We rely on those wanting to talk approaching us directly.
-To point out when individual teams are overwhelmed and, if necessary, to let us know when a colleague isn’t doing so well.
+An area like Mental Health - or whatever you want to call it - requires the participation of all employees at the same time.
+So of course we can't have our eyes and ears everywhere, especially not at times of Corona and Remote Work.
+We depend on people who need to talk to us, to point out overloads in individual teams or, if necessary, to tell us that another colleague is not feeling well.

 The point "personal responsibility" is of central importance.
 A channel like mental health can only ever be a first step.
 It’s good that employees turn to us instead of bottling up their anger.
 Or before a culture of "tittle-tattle" develops.
 The next step, however, is to motivate everyone in the team to express themselves when a conflict arises.
 Within the team and also to management.